tweedegolf/tweedegolf.github.io/_posts/2016-01-16-react-threejs.md

 ####Pros and cons

 Using React-bindings for Threejs results in very clean code.
-Usually you don't have a clear hierarchical overview of your 3D scene, but with React your scene is clearly laid out in a tree of components.
+Usually you don't have a hierarchical overview of your 3D scene, but with React your scene is clearly laid out in a tree of components.
 As as bonus, you can debug your scene with the React browser tools.

 Sometimes using React requires some extra steps, for instance when loading 3D models.

-Also, it is a bit more difficult to control the renderer.
-By default
+Also, you don't have direct control over the renderer.
+By default both react-three and react-three-renderer call Threejs' render function continuously by passing it to `Window.requestAnimationFrame()`.
+While this is a good choice for 3D games and animations, it is might be overkill in applications that have a more static scene like applications that simply show 3D models.

+In react-three you can turn off the automatic render function by setting a parameter in the scene component (`enableRapidRender=false`), but in react-three-renderer you need to change the code yourself to accomplish this.

+Another issue is that react-three-renderer does not support Threejs' mouse and keyboard controls such as OrbitControls, FlyControls, VRControls and so on.
+React-three supports only the OrbitControls.

+Of course you can add it yourself but notably the code of react-three-renderer will take quite some time to understand and master.

+####Conclusion

+Dependent on the type of application, using React bindings is very useful: not only your code will be better set up and thus better maintainable, also it will speed up your work significantly once you have acquainted yourself with the work flow of React.

+Both libraries are relatively new and as you can see on Github the code gets updated on a weekly basis.
+I expect both libraries to mature over time and things might speed up as other developers start to contribute to the repositories.